 A Remake of Operation Gutt

 red alert: IMF plans a haircut tax of 10% to cover the financial deficits...legal theft!

-The idea of one time haircut tax on savings is not new and occasionally re-emerges.
+The idea of a one-time haircut tax on savings is not new and occasionally re-emerges.
 In 2011 the Boston Consultancy Group already suggested something similar.
 At that time the advisers calculated that a 30 percent tax would be requested to solve the European debt/financial crisis.
 In April this year Steen Jakobsen, chief economist of Saxo Bank, proposed a tax levy of 10 to 15 percent.

-Forcing citizens to pay for the crisis with a one-time super tax is very unusual, but attractive idea, according to the IMF economists.
-"If it is implemented before people can withdraw funds and it is sold as a one time tax, it won't even distort their behavior.
-Perhaps some people will even seen it as fair."
+Forcing citizens to pay for the crisis with a one-time super tax is very unusual, but an attractive idea, according to IMF economists.
+"If it is implemented before people can withdraw funds and it is sold as a one-time tax, it won't even distort their behavior.
+Perhaps some people will even see it as fair."

-Camille Gutt was man who invented and orchestrated a similar action right after the World War II....He became the first president of the IMF...click here for more
+Camille Gutt was a man who invented and orchestrated a similar action right after World War II...He became the first president of the IMF...click here for more

 This is HOW authorities organize LEGAL THEFT...If you have savings, you are the game.
 Today as everything is DIGITALIZED, it has become even easier.